bootcamp-s17/ice-cream-menu/instructions.md

 Your menu should group menu items by type and display them in different sections.

 You should apply at least basic styling to your menu page.
-If time permit and you are inclined, you can go nuts and make something really schnazzy. :-)
+If time permits and you are inclined, you can go nuts and make something really schnazzy. :-)

 ## Data